betuah/lks-course-order/README.md

 #### Environment Variable

 Course order service need environment variable to comunicate with other AWS services like SSM Parameter Store and S3 Bucket.
-The following bellow is a list of the environments.
+The following below is a list of the environments.

 | KEY | Required | Description  |
 |--|--|--|